-Over, the city is home of other famous places, such as Bonanno Pisano, Cathedral of Santa Maria Assunta, Campo Santo, Cathedral Museum, Palazzo dei Cavalieri, Basilica Romanica di San Piero a Grado, Palazzo Blu, Santo Stefano dei Cavalieri, Borgo Stretto, Ponte di Mezzo, River Arno, and much more.
+Over, the city is home to other famous places, such as Bonanno Pisano, Cathedral of Santa Maria Assunta, Campo Santo, Cathedral Museum, Palazzo dei Cavalieri, Basilica Romanica di San Piero a Grado, Palazzo Blu, Santo Stefano dei Cavalieri, Borgo Stretto, Ponte di Mezzo, River Arno, and much more.

-The most popular food items in this place are Crostini Toscani, Panzanella, Lardo di Colonnata, Cacciucco, Bistecca Alla Fiorentina, Pisan Braised Beef Skillet and Cecina.
+The most popular food items in this place are Crostini Toscani, Panzanella, Lardo di Colonnata, Cacciucco, Bistecca Alla Fiorentina, Pisan Braised Beef Skillet, and Cecina.
 Among them, Cecina is a kind of very thin gluten-free bread, made with chickpea flour, water, oil, salt, and black pepper.

 If you want to shop in Pisa, you can find many varieties of souvenirs.
-Apart from that, you can also buy antiques, clothing, and accessories, etc.
+Apart from that, you can also buy antiques, clothing, accessories, etc.

-Being internationally recognized as one of the world’s most significant fashion capitals, Milan is also known for its artistic attractions, the largest gothic cathedral – il Duomo di Milano, and museums.
+Being internationally recognized as one of the world’s most significant fashion capitals, Milan is also known for its artistic attractions, the largest Gothic cathedral – il Duomo di Milano, and museums.
 But there are many other fun things to do in Milan!

-Some of the city’s most beautiful attractions include the Cathedral mentioned earlier, the last supper painting, an impressive Opera House, a stunning castle, etc. The places you visit in-between the Duomo and Castello also offer great historical sites and many of Milan’s top attractions.
+Some of the city’s most beautiful attractions include the Cathedral mentioned earlier, the last supper painting, an impressive Opera House, a stunning castle, etc. The places you visit in between the Duomo and Castello also offer great historical sites and many of Milan’s top attractions.